 6.2 Users undertake to act on their own behalf when using the Service.
 Users may only use Cards issued in their own name.
 Users may not use the Service to perform Payments for bills for the Card used to make the Payment.

 6.3 Users are responsible for ensuring that private information, such as login information, passwords and the like, is used and dealt with safely and that it is kept secret and inaccessible to unauthorised persons.

-6.5 Users should immediately review and examine information about completed Payments, which is made available to the Betalo user on the website or in the mobile application or receipt.
+6.5 Users should immediately review and examine information about completed Payments, which is made available to the Betalo user in the App.
 Users who become aware of unauthorised or mistaken Payments shall without unnecessary delay, and no later than 13 months after the date of debit, notify Betalo of that fact and request a correction by making a claim.

 7. Exchange rates

 7.1 When performing Foreign payments in a currency other than SEK, exchange will be made to the currency specified by the User before Payment is made by Betalo.The currency exchange takes place at the exchange rate specified at the time of implementation of the Payment.

 7.2 For Foreign payments, Betalo will inform the User of the exchange rate before the User carries out the Foreign payment.
 In the event that the market exchange rate (which is provided by an independent third party, such as Reuters) is adjusted by five (5) percent or more during the banking day when the foreign payment was registered, Betalo may at its own discretion choose to cancel the Foreign payment and refund the money to the User.

 7.3 Betalo is not a currency trading platform and you as a User undertake not to use the Service for such purposes.
 If Betalo finds that Users are using the Service for such purposes, Betalo may at its own discretion terminate User Payments and/or close User accounts.